February 28, 2020

-2020 Visual Resources Association Foundation (VRAF) Professional Development Grant: Call for Applications
+Visual Resources Association Foundation (VRAF) announces the Winter 2020 Professional Development Grant Recipient

 - Applicants should have a professional interest in visual resources and cultural heritage information management, and may include retirees, the currently unemployed, or students seeking educational and training opportunities in support of broad access to cultural information.